Walter Gams: Biography

 Gams was born in Zurich, Switzerland, to Helmut Gams and Margarete Gams-Schima.
-His father, originally from Brno (now in Czech Republic), was a botanist who was a professor at the University of Munich, Germany, and then at the University of Innsbruck, Austria.
+His father, originally from Brünn (now Brno in the Czech Republic), was a botanist and a professor at the Ludwig-Maximilians-Universität München, Germany, and then at the University of Innsbruck, Austria.
 He studied botany in his father's department for his bacherlor's degree.
 He went to the University of Zurich to study under his uncle Emil Schmid for his master's degree.
 He returned to Innsbruck and obtained a PhD in 1960.
 With a post-doctoral scholarship, he went to UK to work with Dennis Parkinson, a microbiologist at the University of Liverpool.

 In 1961, Gams was recruited as a research associate by Klaus Heinz Domsch at the research institute, Biologischen Bundesanstalt für Land-und Forstwirtschaft (Federal Biological Research Centre for Agriculture and Forestry) in Kiel-Kitzeberg, Germany.
 His works with Domsch on fungal diversity was documented in several books and research articles, including two monumental monographs, Fungi in Agricultural Soils (1971, original in German in 1970) and Compendium of Soil Fungi (in two volumes, first published in 1980).
 Together they discovered novel fungal species such as Paraphaeosphaeria sporulosa and Podila (Mortierella) epigama.
 Gams left Biologischen Bundesanstalt to join the Centraalbureau voor Schimmelcultures at Baarn (renamed as Westerdijk Fungal Biodiversity Institute and relocated at Utrecht) in the Netherlands.
 He worked there until his retirement in 1999.

 Since 1984, Gams became a permanent member of the Nomenclature Committee for Fungi (a part of the International Botanical Congress) that maintains the International Code of Nomenclature for algae, fungi and plants.
 He served as the committee's secretary for several years.
 He published over 300 publications, including six books, created one new order, 10 new families, 57 generic names, and 622 species epithets.
 Three genera and 39 species were named after him.

 Among Gams's discoveries of fungal species, Acremonium chrysogenum, Sarocladium strictum, and Tolypocladium inflatum become important in pharmceutical science and industry as they are sources of clinical drugs.
 Acremonium chrysogenum and Sarocladium strictum produced cephalosporin C, one of the most widely used antibiotics, and which in turn is the source several related cephalosporins.
 Tolypocladium inflatum is the source of ciclosporin A, which is used as immunosuppressant and is approved for use in atopic dermatitis in dogs and allergic dermatitis in cats.